-The $U_3Si_2$ reprocessing authorisation is a major technological breakthrough, for the definition of spent fuel management strategy for RR operators.
-Based on this, the range of RRSF which can be
+The U_3Si_2 reprocessing authorization is a major technological breakthrough, for the definition of spent fuel management strategy for RR operators.
+Based on this, the range of RRSF which can be reprocessed at La Hague is strongly increased, knowing that the capacity for reprocessing of silicide fuel is the same as the aluminium type fuel reprocessing capacity.

 However, considering existing RRSF stockpile in La Hague storage pools, and existing reprocessing contracts, the La Hague RRSF reprocessing capacities are globally almost saturated.

-AREVA already identified different ways to increase La Hague RRSF reprocessing capacities, especially:
+Orano already identified different ways to increase La Hague RRSF reprocessing capacities, especially:

-- optimization/modifications of existing processes

-- implementation of a new RRSF reprocessing line.
+- optimization/modifications of existing processes, - implementation of a new RRSF reprocessing line.

 These leverages have been assessed, and correspond today to well-identified projects at La Hague.
-AREVA proposes today to RR operators interested in implementing RRSF sustainable management project to participate in this RRSF reprocessing capacity increase effort.
+Orano proposes today to RR operators interested in implementing RRSF sustainable management project to participate in this RRSF reprocessing capacity increase effort.

-6. Performing reprocessing scenario assessment with AREVA
+6 Performing reprocessing scenario assessment with Orano